haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 The `sshguard` chain had a rule for blocking all my requests!

-*Who is this sshguard character?!*
+> Who is this sshguard character?!

 ### `sshguard`

 `sshguard` is a tool for protecting against brute force attacks.
 It aggregates and inspects system logs to detects suspicious activity.

 In other words, EpubPress had this friend `sshguard` who I didn't know existed.
-This friend had noticed us talking a lot and decided to brainwash EpubPress into ignoring me - for it's own safety.
+This friend had noticed us talking a lot and decided to brainwash EpubPress into ignoring me... for it's own safety.

 ## Issue Solved 🎉

 I had a talk with `sshguard`, settled our differences and had it add me to its whitelist.
-Now whenever it sees me trying to talk to EpubPress, its doesn't try to interfere.
+Now whenever I to talk to EpubPress, `sshguard` doesn't try to interfere.

 ## The moral of the story?

 - There's cool tools out there for protecting against brute force attacks!
-- Sometimes things change without warning and it's confusing - but there's always a reason!
+- Sometimes problems arise without warning and it's confusing - but there's always a reason!
-- Reach out to others when you're facing an issue - they might have a wider array of tools to help you understand the problems.
+- Reach out to others when you're facing an issue - they might have a wider array of tools to help debug the problem.

-EpubPress and I resolved our differences and we are looking forward to making more beautiful books together.
+EpubPress and I resolved our differences and we are looking forward to making more beautiful ebooks together.

 **The End**
 {: .center }